Jane Dempsey Douglass

-Elizabeth Jane Dempsey Douglass (born 1933) is an American Presbyterian theologian and ecclesiastical historian.
+Essie Jane Dempsey Douglass (born 1933) is an American Presbyterian theologian and ecclesiastical historian.
 She was a professor at Claremont Graduate School before becoming the Hazel Thompson McCord Professor of Historical Theology at Princeton Theological Seminary.
 Douglass served as the President of the World Alliance of Reformed Churches from 1990 to 1997, making her the first woman to head a worldwide communion of churches.

 Early life and education

 Born in Wilmington, Delaware, United States, on March 22, 1933, Douglass is a graduate of Syracuse University (1954), Radcliffe College, and Harvard University.
 She received her Doctor of Philosophy degree from Harvard in 1963 following the submission of her thesis The Doctrine of Justification in the Preaching of John Geiler of Keiserberg.
 She was married to the economist Gordon K. Douglass until his death in 2017.